What is lambda in Python

 SyntaxError: invalid syntax

-So, there is no need to include a return statement in the lambda function syntax.
+There is no need to include a return statement when defining a lambda function in Python.

-How to Call a Lambda Function in Python
+How to Use a Lambda Function in Python

 We have seen how to define a lambda, but how can we call it?